HuangPatrick16777216/animutils/README.md

-# animutils
+# Animutils 0.0.8
-Utilities for musical animations.
+Utilities for musical animations in Blender.